Google quits “Works with Nest”: the problem with Cloud-based smart homes

 Search engine giant Google’s Nest product changes are affecting other “smart” home products and systems that integrate it.
 Nest was acquired by Google in 2014 for more than $3 billion.
 This now, unfortunately, compromises many smart home installations as Google is ending the “Works with Nest” program and replacing it with “Works with Google Assistant”.

 So what does this mean for integrators of Nest?
 They may not be able to adapt or participate in the new Works with Google Assistant program, and therefore, will no longer provide systems to their full capabilities.
+So it’s a good time to look into a Cloud-free smart home solution with Loxone.
 Thousands of products and customer installations will be affected.
 Current reports can be found on The Verge, Cnet, and Extreme Tech.

 Dependence on the manufacturer’s server